-Currently, the system offers over 122 request types.
-Future enhancements will allow the system to work with iPads, smartphones, other mobile applications, and to text updates to requests.
+Currently, the system offers over 127 request types.
 This complete transformation will enable the City to project accurate metrics, and innovate based on strategic trends which will show what residents want and need from the City of Stamford.
 The department aims to provide an integrated approach to communication between all City and State operations with residents.
+It is important to note that the current systems in use intended to successfully interface with our future Enterprise Resource Planning System.
 Daily strategies for increasing transparency and improving public trust are essential to the focus of this department.